List of A Song of Ice and Fire characters: Jeyne Westerling

 Jeyne Westerling is the older daughter of Lord Gawen Westerling of the Crag, a Westerlands bannerman of House Lannister.
 She meets Robb Stark when he is wounded, and falls in love with him during his convalescence.
 He marries her the next day to preserve her honour, in doing so breaking a marriage contract with House Frey.
-After Robb's departure for the Twins, Jeyne remains in Riverrun and does not witness the massacre.
+After Robb departs for the Twins, Jeyne remains in Riverrun and does not witness the massacre.
 After the Red Wedding, she is granted a royal pardon.
-In A Feast for Crows, she is openly mourning and last appears riding to Casterly Rock as a political prisoner.
+In A Feast for Crows, she is openly mourning, and last appears riding to Casterly Rock as a political prisoner.

 During the 2014 San Diego Comic Con, George R. R. Martin stated that Jeyne Westerling will appear in the prologue of the sixth book, The Winds of Winter, but did not reveal whether she would be the prologue POV character.

 Servants and vassals

 Roose Bolton

 Lord Roose Bolton is a significant vassal of Lord Eddard Stark.
 His seat is the Dreadfort and his sigil is a flayed human, a homage to the ancient Bolton tradition of flaying enemies.
 He is nicknamed "the Leech Lord" for regular leechings meant to improve his health.
+He initially joins Robb Stark's rebellion but later becomes disillusioned when it becomes clear the Starks are losing.
+This leads him to contact Tywin Lannister and arrange with Walder Frey to betray Robb.
+At the Red Wedding, Roose personally kills Robb, and is later named Warden of the North by Tywin.